Do you make the most out of your potential tax deductions?

-Property Investors are targeted each year by the ATO so it's important that you know what you can and cannot claim as a tax deduction.
+Well, you should because the ATO regularly targets property investors, so it's important that you know what you can and cannot claim as a tax deduction.

 1. Capital costs